Ultra-Wideband Technology (UWB): The Most Accurate Real-Time Location Data

 • Post-training analysis

-UWB is perfect for industrial applications and that’s why we at Sewio are so passionate about it!
+UWB is particularly suited for industrial applications and that’s why we at Sewio are so passionate about it!
+Find more industrial RTLS use cases explained here.

-How Does UWB Work?
+How UWB Technology Works

 Narrowband-Ultra Wideband